chuckstack/chuckstack.github.io/src-ls/stack-local.md

 ## Pick Your Founding Organization

 Another option to get started is by finding small or medium organizations in your country, state, or community that represent the types of organizations you want to see excel.
+These organizations can be for-profit, not-for-profit or any organized entity.

 Here are example criteria to help you pick your local small and medium organizations:

 - Desire - find organizations to desire to remain relevant in the next decade
 - Spirit - find those who can prove a spirit of willingness and innovation
-- Basic capabilities - find those to have access to the minimum technology skill needed (Linux and SQL) - or at least the desire and spirit to adobpt
+- Basic capabilities - find those to have access to the minimum technology skill needed (Linux and SQL) - or at least the desire and spirit to adopt them.

 ## Funding